ArtPoon/slides/markdown/mbi3100-annotation.md

 ---

 ### Nucleotide-level annotation
+# How hard is it to find genes?

+* *Ab initio* gene prediction from analyzing DNA is still far from perfect!
+  * *Ab initio* means that the program attempts to predict features without comparing the data to other sources.
+* A recent benchmark study ([Scalzitti 2020](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-6707-9)) compared five widely-used gene prediction programs.
+  * Tested on a large set of 1,793 eukaryotic protein-coding genes from 147 species.
+  * Programs attained a sensitivity of 40%-75% and speciicity of 40%-55%.

+---

+### Nucleotide-level annotation
 # Gene finding is hard: Genome length

 * In smaller genomes (*e.g.*, prokaryotes, viruses), finding genes can be reduced to looking for long open reading frames (ORFs).